mohnjiles/torchruntime-uv/README.md

-# torch-runtime
+# torchruntime
 [![Discord Server](https://img.shields.io/discord/1014774730907209781?label=Discord)](https://discord.com/invite/u9yhsFmEkB)

-**torch-runtime** is a lightweight package for automatically installing the appropriate variant of PyTorch on a user's computer, based on their OS, and GPU manufacturer and GPU model.
+**torchruntime** is a lightweight package for automatically installing the appropriate variant of PyTorch on a user's computer, based on their OS, and GPU manufacturer and GPU model.

 This package is used by [Easy Diffusion](https://github.com/easydiffusion/easydiffusion), but you're welcome to use it as well.
 It's useful for developers who make PyTorch-based apps that target users with NVIDIA, AMD and Intel graphics cards (as well as CPU-only usage), on Windows, Mac and Linux.